anchore/webinar-demo/docs/03-inspection.md

 ## Lab Exercises

+### Inspection of Feed Sources
 Anchore Enterprise uses security vulnerability data from a number of different sources from NVD to more specific source such as GHSA (GitHub Advisory Database) and vendor specific sources.
-The Anchore Feed Service collects this vulnerability source data and normalizes it into a dataset, which in turn is used to show vulnerabilities for specific iamges/source, by the Policy Engine for finding vulnerabilities and finally for evaluating policies.
+The Anchore Feed Service collects this vulnerability source data and normalizes it into a dataset, which in turn is used to show vulnerabilities for specific images/source and well as used by the Policy Engine to evaluate policies and make decisions.
-For the demo environment, don't worry we have pre-configured this data for you.
-The demo does miss some enterprise sources such as MSRC and Anchore's own exclusions' data.
+For the demo environment, don't worry we have pre-configured and bundled this vulnerability dataset for you.
+The demo does however, miss some enterprise sources such as MSRC and Anchore's own exclusions' data.

-## Feed Sources
 Anchore prefers to use the most specific data to enable the best possible vulnerability findings.
 For example, whilst a general CVE might apply to a particular version of Bash, the way an OS vendor like Ubuntu could install Bash, might mean that the general CVE has a lower risk and rating.
 Having up to date, relevant and specific vulnerability data is paramount.
 In combinations with accurate SBOMs, the correctness of vulnerability data helps steer you away from false positives and false negatives and get you the insights about the software that you need.

-Let's check what vulnerability data we have in our new deployment.
+Let's first check what vulnerability data we have in our new deployment.
 Is it up to date?
 Does it cover what we need?
 ```bash
 anchorectl feed list
 ┌─────────────────┬────────────────────┬─────────┬──────────────────────┬──────────────┐